sevilgurkan/ecommerce-filters/README.md

 ## Features

 - Fetch Data from API
-- URL-Based Filtering: Filters can be added or changed through the URL. e.g. "?gender=1&rd=true&fc=true&sst=BESTSELLER".
+- URL-Based Filtering: Filters can be added or changed through the URL. <br />e.g. "?gender=1&rd=true&fc=true&sst=BESTSELLER".
 - Product Filtering: Products can be filtered by brand, price, gender, and more.
 - Product Sorting: Sort products by price, recentness, best-seller status, etc.
 - Quick Filters: Easily access commonly used filters for quick selection.
 - Add to Basket
 - Basket Page: View, manage, and remove items from your shopping basket.
-- Infinite Scroll: Seamlessly scroll through the product list, with more products loading as you scroll down.
+- Infinite Scroll: More products are loaded as you scroll down.

 ## Used